gcherchi/FastAndRobustMeshArrangements/README.md

 | --- |

 ## Citing us
+This project is based on algorithms described in the following scientific articles.
 If you use our code in your academic projects, please cite our papers using the following BibTeX entries:
 ```
 @article{CLSA20,
   title   = {Fast and Robust Mesh Arrangements using Floating-point Arithmetic},